memfault/interrupt/_drafts/test-automation-renode.md

 time, we are going to use Github Actions to build and test our firmware, as it's likely the easiest for most people to get up and running.

-To start, we'll want to start off by creating a file `.github/workflows/main.yml` in our repo.
+To start, we'll want to start by creating a file `.github/workflows/main.yml` in our repo.
 The `blank` example from Github's [starter-workflows](https://github.com/actions/starter-workflows/blob/master/ci/blank.yml) gives a quick introduction to how the system works.
 I've copied it down below for easy reference.